Why humble CEOs make a better investment than their narcissistic counterparts

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 “The market feels really strongly about firms meeting or beating expectations,” Petrenko said.
-“And when they don’t, even if the firm is marketable, you see a drop in stock, loss of investor confidence and things like that.
+“And when they don’t, even if the firm is profitable, you see a drop in stock, loss of investor confidence and things like that.
 It’s really a strong market mechanism.”

 Depending on how humble the CEO is, the paper found that the effect could result in at least a 7 percent jump in total shareholder returns annually, the researchers, which also includes Federico Aime at the University of Oklahoma, Tessa Recendes at the Pennsylvania State University and Jeffrey Chandler at Western Kentucky University.